spell-music/csound-expression/tutorial/chapters/UserInteractionTutorial.md

 ~~~

 The new function `withDur` turns a single value into
-pair that contsans a furation of the note in the first cell.
+pair that contsants a duration of the note in the first cell.

 We can do it with a little bit more simple expression if we know
 that events are functors and monoids.
-With monoid's append we can get
+With Monoid's append we can get
-a signle event stream that contains events from both event streams.
+a single event stream that contains events from both event streams.

 Let's redefine our buttons: